End-to-end journey digital transformation

 Current and ideal state journey maps

 We began this initiative with customer research, following a defined strategy and methodology.
 We started with a user survey and a set of user interviews to uncover the current state journey for our customers.
 We then used the current state journey to hold a cross-functional ideation workshop with our project team and project stakeholders where we brainstormed ways in which we can improve the customer journey and address known pain points digitally.

 The design team synthesized the results of the ideation session and organized the pain points and ideas for addressing into moments that matter for our customers.
 We then created an ideal state journey map comprised of these moments that matter to give the project team and business stakeholders an area of focus for our digital transformation.

-We held a feature workshop with our product journey owner that included our cross-functional project team and stakeholders with the following goals:
+I co-led a feature workshop with our product journey owner that included our cross-functional project team and key business stakeholders with the following goals:

 - Prioritize moments that matter Determine which moments that matter will create the most impact for the user and the business

 - Ideate and prioritize features Breakdown features for top priority moments that matter and prioritize

 - Identify feasibility and define MVP Layer in prioritization based on tech feasibility and define MVP for first release

 - Determine open questions and next steps Identify any open questions which may change the prioritization of the moments that matter

 The workshop was run over the course of two days, and had both in-person and remote attendees.